Signs Of Stress In Teens And How To Cope

 Some also notice that activities like reading, journaling, and using aromatherapy are beneficial for stress relief.
 Complementary and alternative medicine may also help with stress management for teens.
 What works for one person might not work as well for another, so it's okay if it takes trial and error to find the most effective practices for you.

 When it comes to managing stress, know that you don’t have to face it alone.
 It may help to talk to a mental health professional, such as a licensed therapist or someone who practices child and adolescent psychiatry (see the American Academy of Child and Adolescent Psychiatry for in-office providers).
-This may be valuable in both giving you a place to vent and helping you to find solutions when you feel stressed.
-If your stress is ongoing, if you feel like you have too much stress, or if you just want to improve your tool kit for stress reduction, you can reach out for help from an online therapist.
+This may be valuable in both giving you a place to vent and helping you find solutions when you feel stressed.
+If your stress is ongoing, if you suspect that you have too much stress, or if you just want to improve your tool kit for stress reduction, you can reach out for help from an online therapist.

 Getty/MoMo Productions